rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 //t.assign(std::move(s), ogonek::assume_valid); // just a move, no validation
 {% endhighlight %}

-Altogether, I really like the direction that these few rules drove the API to.
+Altogether, I really like the direction that these few rules drove the API towards.
 It takes some extra effort to implement, but in the end I get an API that has many, many correctness checks made by the compiler, and still keeps reasonable efficiency.

 I can have my cake and eat a significant portion of it.